gcl8a/romi-32u4-library/README.md

 3. Move the "wpi-32u4-library" folder into the "libraries" directory inside your Arduino sketchbook directory.
 You can view your sketchbook location by opening the "File" menu and selecting "Preferences" in the Arduino IDE.
 If there is not already a "libraries" folder in that location, you should make the folder yourself.
 4. After installing the library, restart the Arduino IDE.

+## Examples (platformio)

+...

-## Examples
+## Examples (Arduino)

 Several example sketches are available that show how to use the library.
 You can access them from the Arduino IDE by opening the "File" menu, selecting "Examples", and then selecting "wpi-32u4-library".
 If you cannot find these examples, the library was probably installed incorrectly and you should retry the installation instructions above.

 ### Not all examples have been converted to the wpi version of the library.
-At the moment only the following will run:
+At the moment we've updated the following:

 * MotorTest
 * Encoders